Blackbird (play): Synopsis

+Cast and characters

 Productions

 Blackbird was commissioned by the Edinburgh International Festival and the Institute for Advanced Studies in the Humanities at the University of Edinburgh, with a 2005 premiere at the festival, directed by Peter Stein.
 In February 2006, it opened at the West End Albery Theatre with Roger Allam and Jodhi May.
 In September 2006, it was well received in Stockholm at Dramaten (Royal Dramatic Theatre), in a co-production with Helsingborg City Theatre, directed by Eva Dahlman; with Göran Stangertz and Anna Björk.

 In the spring of 2007, the play had simultaneous American premieres by the Manhattan Theatre Club (off-Broadway) and at American Conservatory Theater in San Francisco.
 The New York production was directed by Joe Mantello, and featured Jeff Daniels and Alison Pill in the lead roles.

 In April 2008, the play was revived by David Grindley at the Rose Theatre, Kingston, prior to a national tour of the UK.

 In March 2008, the play opened in Mumbai, India, starring Indian film and theatre veterans Akash Khurana and Shernaz Patel.
 This Akvarious production was also later presented in Bangalore and in New Delhi.
 Shernaz Patel went on to win the award for Best Actress, for her portrayal of Una, at the 2010 Mahindra Excellence in Theatre Awards.

 A 2016 Broadway revival was mounted at the Belasco Theatre on 5 February 2016 (37 previews), and opened officially on 10 March (through 11 June 108 performances), starring Michelle Williams and Jeff Daniels.
-It was directed by Joe Mantello.
-It received critical praise.
+It was directed by Joe Mantello, and received critical acclaim.

-Blackbird had its South Korean run on 13 October to 13 November 2016, at the DCF Daemyung Culture Factory Theater in Seoul's Jongno District.
+Blackbird had a South Korean run on 13 October to 13 November 2016, at the DCF Daemyung Culture Factory Theater in Seoul's Jongno District.
 Cho Jae-hyun portrayed Ray while Chae Soo-bin and Ok Ja-yeon were alternates in the role of Una.